Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 22 Maret 2025 22.24.02 UTC
+- WIB: Sabtu, 22 Maret 2025 23.29.45 UTC
-- WITA: Sabtu, 22 Maret 2025 23.24.02 UTC
+- WITA: Minggu, 23 Maret 2025 00.29.45 UTC
-- WIT: Minggu, 23 Maret 2025 00.24.02 UTC
+- WIT: Minggu, 23 Maret 2025 01.29.45 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: inspirational
+Kategori: motivational